verpeteren/gutenberg-materialize/README.md

 gutenberg --version
 ```

-If you are using an pre 0.2.2-next version of gutenberg you might need use the following hack to avoid issue  [Keats/tera#235](https://github.com/Keats/tera/issues/235)
+If you are using an pre 0.2.2-next version of gutenberg you might need to:
+ * replace `date = YYYY-mm-dd` with `date = "YYYY-mm-dd"` in 'generate_some_dummy_content.sh'.
+ * use the following hack to avoid issue  [Keats/tera#235](https://github.com/Keats/tera/issues/235)

 ```bash
 cp themes/materialize/templates/macro.html templates/macro.html